arushi-mittal/classification-da1/README.md

 ### 4. Feature Subset

+The features included were 'DATE', 'DEPTH', 'LAT (N)', 'LON (E)', 'MONTH', 'YEAR' because they were relevant and added a lot of information to the different classifiers.

 ### 5. Result Analysis

 Decision trees with a preprune depth of 5 were the most accurate model with an accuracy greater than 88.85%, whereas Decision Trees with 300 estimators were close with over 87.99 % accuracy.
 KNN had 88.25% accuracy.